netskink/ssl_publy/README.md

 This is a 202108 or 07 capture file.
 After this one, I modifed the firmware and crypto.
 I also made other changes but I can't remember in detail what I did.
-Consider it a wireshark tutorial. see [crash_dump.md](capture_dump.md)
+Consider it a wireshark tutorial.

+Its worth looking at if you don't know wireshark.

+see [crash_dump.md](capture_dump.md)